Disability pension: Australia

 Australian residents of working age who are unable to work for 15 hours a week for the next two years are eligible for the Disability Support Pension.
 Those intending to claim the DSP need to provide a report from their treating doctor.

-Beneficiaries of the Disability Support Pension receive significantly more than those on unemployment benefits; as of 1 January 2009 the basic rate is A$562.10 per fortnight for singles and A$469.50 for each member of a couple.
+Beneficiaries of the Disability Support Pension receive significantly more than those on unemployment benefits; as of 1 October 2023 the basic rate is A$1096.70 per fortnight for singles with a child under care and A$826.70 for each member of a couple.

 The Disability Support Pension, previously known as the Invalid Pension, were first introduced in the state of New South Wales in 1908.
 The Commonwealth government introduced a nationwide Invalid Pension on 5 December 1910.

 Australians who are temporarily unable to work due to illness, injury or a short-term disability may be eligible for Sickness Allowance.
 Sickness Allowance pays less than the DSP; as of 1 January 2009, single recipients were entitled to a basic rate of A$449.30 per fortnight and couples A$405.30 for each person.
+However Sickness allowance was discontinued since 20 September 2020.

-Like all Australian social security payments, eligibility for the DSP and the Sickness Allowance is not dependent on individual contributions; rather, benefits are paid out of general Commonwealth government revenue.
+Like all Australian social security payments, eligibility for the DSP is not dependent on individual contributions; rather, benefits are paid out of general Commonwealth government revenue.